 - Sign in to your InVision Enterprise here:

-- In the lower-left corner, click the [Your Team Name] dropdown, and then click Settings.
+- In the lower-left corner, select the team tray > Settings.

-- Toggle on Require SSO for every member of [your enterprise team].
+- Turn on Require SSO for every member of [your enterprise team].

 - Using the appropriate information from your IdP's metadata file, complete the SSO settings page:

 - Name: Set any name you want for the configuration.